An introductory review of the resource theory approach to thermodynamics

 With this premise, I would like to jump to the core of the matter.
 The manuscript is divided into three main sections: \begin{enumerate} \item Section I puts the resource theory approach to thermodynamics into context.
-This means showing that thermodynamics can be phrased in a similar language as entanglement and discussing how this relates to other approaches. \item Section II deals with the energetic part of the theory.
+This means showing that thermodynamics can be phrased in a language similar to entanglement and discussing how this approach relates to others. \item Section II deals with the energetic part of the theory.
 It proves that thermo-majorisation is the notion that characterises how different out of equilibrium distributions can be transformed into each other.
 I also discuss how thermo-majorisation is related to the absence of a unique extension of the concept of entropy (and free energy) to non-equilibrium states, and the so-called `second laws' of thermodynamics. \item Section III introduces the idea that thermodynamics can be seen as a theory of energy \emph{and} quantum coherence, to be understood as superpositions of different energy states.
-The study of the thermodynamic role of superpositions is naturally explored within the framework investigating symmetries of open dynamics; new, independent relations are necessary to capture the quantum aspects of the theory. \end{enumerate} The aim of being self-contained and relatively concise unavoidably clashes with the format of a full review.
+The study of the thermodynamic role of superpositions is naturally explored within the framework investigating symmetries of open dynamics; new, independent relations are necessary to capture the quantum aspects of the theory. \end{enumerate} The aim of being self-contained and relatively concise unavoidably clashes with completeness.
 Hence, many important results of the framework are not presented here.
 However, arguably thermo-majorisation and the theory of symmetry in open quantum systems are the two key tools upon which most further developments can be constructed.
 For this reason, I will focus mainly on these, while pointing the reader to other directions throughout the text.
 Unless otherwise stated, all systems will be assumed to be finite dimensional.
+We also set $\hbar =1$.